Hossin-Azmoud/Blade/README.md

 ## WARNINGS!
 - Please don't open very large files for now because there is no way to just effeciently load them, it just loads the whole file.

+# Next Up
+[] review and fix bug.
+[] Implementing a way to costumize the editor using a config file.
+[] Implementing mode for language Highlighting
+[] Implementing more commands to change stuff inside the editor.
+[] Implementing smoother audio spect.